Kevin Guy: Professional career

-The Minnesota Fighting Pike signed Guy after he went unselected in the 1996 NFL Draft.
+The Minnesota Fighting Pike signed Guy after he went unselected in the 1996 NFL draft.
 He played four years as a wide receiver and defensive back in the AFL, with Minnesota in 1996, the New Jersey Red Dogs from 1997 to 1999, and the Orlando Predators in 1999.
 He first became a regular starting defensive back in 1996 with Minnesota.
 In 1998 with New Jersey, he helped lead the Red Dogs to the AFL Semifinal.

 Coaching career

 In 2000, while not even being one year removed from the AFL, Guy was a defensive coordinator for the Red Dogs under head coach Frank Mattiace.
 With four games left in the 2000 season, the Red Dogs fired Mattiace, and Guy served the teams interim head coach for the remainder of the season.
 In 2001, he returned to the AFL as a defensive coordinator for the Florida Bobcats.
 He then became a head coach at the af2 level, starting in 2002 with the Tennessee Valley Vipers.
 After coaching Tennessee to three consecutive playoff berths 2002, 2003 and 2004, he moved to the Rio Grande Valley Dorados, and served as head coach during the 2005 season and led the Dorados to the National Conference Championship game.
 After the 2005 season, Guy was named the defensive coordinator for the San Jose SaberCats of the AFL.
 Guy's defensive squad helped lead the SaberCats to back-to-back American Conference Championship Game appearances, and a berth in ArenaBowl XXI, where the SaberCats would defeat the Chicago Rush.
 Following the SaberCats ArenaBowl victory, the Arizona Rattlers named Guy their 4th head coach in franchise history.
 Guy led the team to playoff appearances in his first five seasons there, making four consecutive appearances in the ArenaBowl, winning ArenaBowl XXV and ArenaBowl XXVI both over the Philadelphia Soul, and winning ArenaBowl XXVII over the Cleveland Gladiators.

 In September 2005, Guy was named the defensive coordinator of the San Jose SaberCats of the AFL.

 Guy was named the head coach of the Arizona Rattlers in August 2007.

 On September 15, 2020, it was announced Guy would be assuming the role of Arizona Rattlers team president in addition to his head coaching and general manager duties.

+On July 27, 2024, Guy became the winningest coach in arena/indoor football history with 262 victories following the Rattlers' 39-38 win over the Vegas Knight Hawks in the first round of the 2024 IFL Playoffs.